Menu

 • The age of your vehicle

-As a rule of thumb, you want to change your oil every 3 months or every 3,000-5,000 miles if your car uses conventional oil versus a synthetic blend.
+As a rule of thumb, you want to change your oil every 3 months or every 3,000–5,000 miles if your car uses conventional oil.

 Some vehicles use synthetic oil that only requires a change every 10,000-15,000 miles.
-Additionally, as cars age, they require more frequent oil changes–regardless of manufacturer recommendations or the type of oil they use.
+Additionally, as cars age, they require more frequent oil changes regardless of manufacturer recommendations or the type of oil.

 If most of your daily commuting consists of city driving when you’re frequently starting and stopping, you will need to get an oil change more often than those who spend most of their commuting via the highway.

 In other words, 3,000 miles of city driving is not the same as 3,000 miles of highway driving when it comes to the health of your car’s oil.
 It’s always helpful to consult with your local mechanic.
-They know your vehicle and driving habits, so they can provide recommendations.
+They know your vehicle and driving habits, so they can provide recommendations on what schedule works best for you.

 City Auto Repair Has Your Car’s Oil Change Needs Covered